vtexdocs/dev-portal-content/docs/guides/Search/how-search-parameters-work.md

 In the example above, all products whose **Voltage**(ID **1**) field is **110v** would be displayed.

-- **ft=[SearchTerm]**: This parameter represents a full-text search (*Example: searching a specific term in the search field*) of the specified term based on the other indicated parameters.
+- **ft=[SearchTerm]**: This parameter represents a full-text search (for example, searching a specific term in the search field) of the specified term based on the other indicated parameters.

 The parameters above can be matched in many ways.
 However, note that the search order will follow the order of the indicated parameters.
 In other words, when you use a category parameter followed by a brand parameter, the category will be searched first.
 Then, a second search will be made for the brand among the category results.